Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 - The breakdown of fibers and plant matter

-👉 Healthy intestinal flora = more energy, less inflammation, better absorption of nutrients and a stronger immune system.
+👉 Healthy intestinal flora = more energy, less inflammation, better nutrient absorption and a stronger immune system.

-Everything you eat ends up in your intestines sooner or later.
-There, fibers, prebiotics and other substances are converted by your intestinal bacteria.
-The more variety and fibers in your diet, the better the diversity of your intestinal flora.
+Everything you eat eventually ends up in your intestines.
+There, fiber, prebiotics, and other substances are metabolized by your gut bacteria.
+The more variety and fiber in your diet, the better the diversity of your gut flora.

-According to the Diabetes League and theNutrition Center, a fiber-rich diet is crucial for a healthy gut.
-And that often starts at breakfast.
+According to the Diabetes League and theNutrition Center , a fiber-rich diet is crucial for a healthy gut.
+And that often starts with breakfast.

 The golden combination: fiber + fermented foods